charles-uno/charles-uno.github.io/_drafts/2019-04-20-valakut-cycling-simulation.md

 A while back, I wrote a computer simulation of [Titan Breach](https://www.mtggoldfish.com/archetype/modern-titan-breach#paper) -- a semi-mainstream [[Valakut, the Molten Pinnacle:Valakut]] deck in Modern.
 My [writeup](/titan-breach-simulation/) looked at how different card choices affected the deck's speed and consistency.
 In particular, I looked at [[Farseek]] versus [[Explore]].
 Conventional wisdom prefers [[Farseek]] for its reliability.
 But if the goal is to land a T3 [[Primeval Titan]] as often as possible, it turns out [[Explore]] is a bit better.
 The risk of whiffing is more than made up for by the chance to draw a missing combo piece: [[Primeval Titan:Titan]], [[Through the Breach:Breach]], or [[Simian Spirit Guide:SSG]].

 The question today is similar, but instead of [[Farseek]] versus [[Explore]] we're looking at [[Cinder Glade]] versus [[Sheltered Thicket]].
 The two lands fill a similar role: they're both typed[^1] dual lands that enter the battlefield tapped on T1. [[Cinder Glade]] is the more reliable mana source, typically entering the battlefield untapped from T3 onward.
 It's widely played in both [Titan Breach](https://www.mtggoldfish.com/archetype/modern-titan-breach-65431#paper) and [Titan Shift](https://www.mtggoldfish.com/archetype/modern-titanshift-46457#paper). [[Sheltered Thicket]] always enters the battlefield tapped, which can make it an awkward topdeck.
 It's rarely played.

 [^1]: A typed dual land has two basic land types, in this case Forest and Mountain, as opposed to a non-typed land like [[Kazandu Refuge]].
 This is important because most of the spells in the deck require green mana, but [[Valakut, the Molten Pinnacle:Valakut]] only works with Mountains.

 ![Valakut Preference Poll](/assets/images/valakut-poll-16x9.png)
-*Not exactly scientific, but a poll of the Valakut group on Facebook gives a decent sense for the conventional wisdom. [[Cinder Glade]] is strongly preferred over [[Sheltered Thicket]].*
+*A poll of the Valakut group on Facebook gives a decent sense for the conventional wisdom. [[Cinder Glade]] is strongly preferred over [[Sheltered Thicket]].*

 But [[Sheltered Thicket]] also has cycling.
 If we don't want it, we can pay a cost and discard it to draw something else.
 This doesn't come up much in the early game, when resources are tight, but the flexibility is very powerful in the late game.
 In fact, I'd go so far as to say that [[Sheltered Thicket]] is clearly better after about T6.
 By that point we should have plenty of mana, so coming into play tapped or untapped is not really a concern.
 The question is: how much better is [[Cinder Glade]] in the early game?